ansuz/dnssb/docs/WHY.md

 dnssb is a _Domain Name System_ built on top of [_Secure Scuttlebutt_](https://scuttlebot.io/) (aka SSB), a protocol by which users append messages to a personal log, and distribute their messages via a gossiping mechanism.

-Messages integrity is guaranteed by cryptography, and as such the original author need not be the one to distribute their content.
+Messages' integrity is guaranteed by cryptography, and as such the original author need not be the one to distribute their content.
 As such, it can be used as a distributed database which does not require constant connectivity to function, and which is [eventually consistent](https://en.wikipedia.org/wiki/Eventual_consistency).

 Asymmetric peer connections are established manually by _following_ a feed, which can be _unfollowed_ at any point in time in the future.